How to Set Up a Plex Media Server

 (And we haven’t even gotten to hardware acceleration, which can improve transcoding performance for Plex Pass subscribers, but that’s another article for another day—learning about video encoding is a real “crossing the Rubicon” moment.)

-In plain English, what all this means is that you’ll want a processor that can support the number of remote users you’ll have on the server.
+In plain English, this means that you’ll need a processor that supports the number of remote users you’ll have on the server.
 Mobile or low-powered processors will work fine for a local Plex setup, but you’ll need a desktop-grade processor if your Plex server will have remote users.

 Plex also offers Plex Pass, a premium subscription service ($4.99 per month, $39.99 per year, or $119.99 for a lifetime subscription) that adds features like a live TV DVR and file downloads to your Plex setup.
 The standard Plex client is free, but Plex Pass can be worthwhile if you’re considering adding Plex to a home theater PC setup.